ligolang/ligo/gitlab-pages/docs/reference/test.md

 a) compiles the function argument to Michelson `f_mich`;
 b) compiles the value argument (which was evaluated already) to Michelson `v_mich`;
 c) runs the Michelson interpreter on the code `f_mich` with starting stack `[ v_mich ]`.

-It simplifies and replaces `compile_expression_subst` when doing internal testing:

 <Syntax syntax="pascaligo">